 3. 1080p Full HD or Higher Resolution

-Always remember, in most cases, the higher resolution, the clearer videos.
+Always remember, in most cases, the higher the resolution, the clearer videos.

 And that resolution guarantees you will see details very clearly with the indoor wireless cam, especially when you put it in a badly-lighted room.